sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/creation_process.md

 1. Check out a new branch: `git checkout -b $COMPANY/create-instance`
 1. `./util/create-managed-instance.sh $COMPANY/` and **commit the result**.
 Make sure that the version exists in [deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tags).
-1. Open and edit `deploy-sourcegraph-managed/$COMPANY/gcp-tfstate/gcp-tfstate.tf` according to the TODO comments within, commit the result.
+1. Open and edit `terraform.tfvars` according to the TODO comments within and commit the result.
 1. Ensure you are using the version of Terraform indicated in `.tool-versions` using `tfenv`
-1. In `gcp-tfstate` run `terraform init && terraform apply && git add . && git commit -m 'initialize GCP tfstate bucket'`
+1. In `gcp-tfstate` run `terraform init && terraform apply -var-file=../terraform.tfvars && git add . && git commit -m 'initialize GCP tfstate bucket'`
 1. Open and edit `infrastructure.tf` according to the TODO comments within and commit the result.
-1. Open and edit `terraform.tfvars` according to the TODO comments within and commit the result.
 1. Open and edit `deploy-sourcegraph-managed/$COMPANY/red/docker-compose/docker-compose.yaml`, increase `gitserver-0`'s `cpus: 8` and `GOMAXPROCS=8` if the instance size is larger than "n1-standard-8".
 1. In `deploy-sourcegraph-managed/$COMPANY` run `./enable-apis.sh`
 1. In `deploy-sourcegraph-managed/$COMPANY` run `terraform init && terraform plan && terraform apply`